 in the backwaters of Victorian and Edwardian music history resulted in a research database that

 has grown to over six million words.
 The database includes transcriptions of all letters to and from

 Elgar which he managed to locate plus full transcriptions of all surviving Elgar family diaries.
 These

 together form the basis of the Collected Correspondence series.
 In 2016 Martin was awarded the

 Elgar Society Medal ‘for his significant scholarship in editing the Elgar diaries and correspondence’.

 Volumes of the Collected Correspondence edition can be obtained through all good book stores,

-specialist music shops and wholesalers, or directly from the publisher at the addresses below.
+specialist music shops and wholesalers, or directly from the publisher.
+For details, visit the How to Purchase page.